|Position:||Head Nordic Coach|

 CU’s men’s Nordic skiers have earned the most points at the NCAA Championship five times under Cranmer (2004, ’06, ’08, ’10, ‘11), the only five times since 1983 the Buffs have topped that point total, as well.
 On the women’s side, Cranmer’s teams have earned more points than other women’s Nordic squads five times under Cranmer (out of seven times in CU history), including in 2002, ’06, ’08, ‘11 and '13.

 Cranmer’s squads have eight times won races at the NCAA Championships, starting in 2002 when the women won both the classical and freestyle races.
 In 2004, ’06 and ’08 when the Buffs won the Nordic overall title, CU won three of the four races.
 In 2009, CU won the men’s classical race, in 2010, CU won the men’s classical and women’s freestyle races and in 2011, CU won the men’s classical and women’s freestyle races.
 CU has won the men’s classical race four of the past six seasons at NCAAs.
 In 2013, the CU women won both the classical and freestyle races.

 Grevsgaard set a new CU record when she won 24 races between 2006-09, eight more than any other skier in CU history, Nordic or alpine.
-Out of the 20 skiers that have won five or more races in a season, Cranmer has coached seven of them, including Grevsgaard’s totals of 11 in 2008, matching the CU record, seven in 2007 and five in 2009, and Rehemaa’s five in 2006, Gelso’s five in 2010, Oedegaard’s five in 2012 and most recently Reid's nine in 2013.
+Out of the 20 skiers that have won five or more races in a season, Cranmer has coached seven of them, including Grevsgaard’s totals of 11 in 2008, matching the CU record, seven in 2007 and five in 2009, and Rehemaa’s five in 2006, Gelso’s five in 2010, Oedegaard’s five in 2012 and 2014 and Reid's nine in 2013.